 James “Old Jimmy” Hope was one of the most successful and sought after bank robbers in the United States during the 19th-century.
-He was also a burglar and underworld figure in Philadelphia, Pennsylvania and New York City and was known as a skilled escape artist for his repeated breakouts from prison.
+He was also a burglar and underworld figure in Philadelphia, Pennsylvania, and New York City and was known as a skilled escape artist for his repeated breakouts from prison.

 James Hope was born to poor Irish immigrant parents in Philadelphia, Pennsylvania in 1836.
-When he grew up, he worked as a machinist, eventually married and started a family.
+When he grew up, he worked as a machinist, eventually married, and started a family.
 But that was seemingly not enough for him, because he turned to a life of crime in 1869.

 On April 6, 1869, a well-dressed man went into the Kensington Savings Bank in Philadelphia and asked for a private interview with the president of the bank, which was immediately granted.
-The stranger then informed the president that he was a detective and had been sent by the Chief of Police to inform the president that reliable information had been received to the effect that a gang would attempt to rob the bank that night and that three or four policemen in uniform would be secreted in the banking rooms before the bank closed.
+The stranger then told the president that he was a detective and had been sent by the Chief of Police to inform him that reliable information had been received to the effect that a gang would attempt to rob the bank that night and that three or four policemen in uniform would be secreted in the banking rooms before the bank closed.
 After pledging the president to secrecy, the “detective” left.

 About 2:50 p.m. the uniformed “policemen” appeared and the two porters were instructed to stand guard with them.
 Early in the evening one of the porters was sent after beer, and as soon as he left, the “policemen,” who in reality were Jimmy Hope’s gang of safe robbers in disguise, overpowered and gagged the lone porter.
 When the other porter returned he received the same treatment, and the robbers then proceeded to open the safe.
 They secured between $80,000 and $100,000 and escaped, but a bitter quarrel occurred when the loot was being divided, which resulted in the killing of three of the robbers.